real horrorshow

 * there are more than two kinds of people.
 Possibly infinite kinds of people.
 Or maybe there’s only one kind; I’m never sure

-A few times recently, I’ve come across the idea (which I think is mainly an American academic one, but I might be completely mistaken about that) that parentheses should only be used when you really have to (but when do you really have to?) because anything that is surplus to the requirements of the main thrust of one’s text is surplus to requirements full stop, and should be left out.
-But that’s wrong.
-The criticism can be and is extended to anything that interrupts the flow* of the writing.
-But that is also wrong.
-Unless you happen to be writing a manual or a set of directions or instructions, writing isn’t (or needn’t be) a purely utilitarian pursuit and the joy of reading (or of writing) isn’t in how quickly or efficiently (whatever that means in this context) you can do it.
-Aside from technical writing, the obvious example where economy just may be valuable is poetry – which however is different and should probably have been included in a footnote, because footnotes are useful for interrupting text without separating the point you’re making (in a minute) from the point you’re commenting on or adding to (a few sentences ago), without other, different stuff getting in the way.
+Unless you happen to be writing a manual or a set of directions or instructions, writing isn’t (or needn’t be) a purely utilitarian pursuit and the joy of reading (and of writing) isn’t in how quickly or ‘efficiently’ (whatever that means in this context) you can do it.
+Aside from technical writing, the obvious example where economy just may be valuable is poetry – which however is different and should probably have been included in a footnote, because footnotes are useful for interrupting¹ and expanding on text without separating the point you’re making from the point you’re commenting on or adding to.

 Poly-Olbion – that’s how you write a title page to pull in the readers

 Never use a metaphor, simile, or other figure of speech which you are used to seeing in print.
-Absolutely; although sometimes you would use them because they are familiar, if making a specific point, or being amusing.
+Absolutely; although sometimes you use them because they are familiar, if making a specific point, or being amusing.
 Most people, myself included, just do it by accident; because where does the dividing line fall?
 In this paragraph I have used “by accident” and “dividing line” which seem close to being commonly used figures of speech (but then so does “figure of speech”).
 But would “accidentally” or something like “do it without thinking” be better than “by accident?”
 Maybe.

 If it is possible to cut a word out, always cut it out.
 Note that Orwell wrote ‘always’ here where he could just have said If it is possible to cut a word out, cut it out.
 Not everything is a haiku, George.

 Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent.
 Both agree and disagree; as a mostly monolingual person I agree, but some words and phrases (ironically, usually ones in French, a language I have never learned and feel uncomfortable trying to pronounce; raison d’etre or enfant terrible for example) just say things more quickly and easily (I can be utilitarian too) than having to really consider and take the time to say what you mean.
 They are a shorthand that people in general understand.
 Plus, in the age of smartphones, it really doesn’t do native English speakers any harm to have to look up the meanings of foreign words occasionally (I do this a lot).
-The other side of the coin (a phrase I’m used to seeing in print) is that with foreign phrases is it’s funny to say them in bad translations like “the Tour of France” (which I guess must be correct) or “piece of resistance” (which I am pretty sure isn’t) so as long as you are understood (assuming that you want to be understood) use them any way you like.
+The other side of the coin (a phrase I’m used to seeing in print) is that with foreign phrases is it can be very amusing to say them in bad translations like “the Tour of France” (which I guess must be correct) or “piece of resistance” (which I am pretty sure isn’t).
+So as long as you are understood (assuming that you want to be understood) use them any way you like.

 Break any of these rules sooner than say anything outright barbarous.
 It’s hard to guess what George Orwell would have considered outright barbarous (and anyway, couldn’t he have cut “outright”?) but anyone reading books from even 30, 50 or a hundred years ago quickly sees that language evolves along with culture, so that rules – even useful ones – rarely have the permanence of commandments.